Case Study 1 – NHS Black Country & West Birmingham CCGs

 Alice McGee, Director of Human Resources and Head of Organisational Development for the group said:

 Working with Tranceform in Our Organisation

 NHS Sandwell and West Birmingham CCG is an organisation that prides itself in looking after its staff and developing them; both with the skills to do their job and the tools to be resilient.

-In 2018 we trialled the Thrive programme in two ways: small group introductions to the programme and one to one attendance on the 10 week programme.
+In 2018 we trialled the Thriving at Work programme in two ways: small group introductions to the programme and one to one attendance on the 10 week programme.